jcyk/MSE-AMR/README.md

 ## Evaluation

-<b>The primary purpose of this reop is to establish a standardized evaluation protocol and provide a convenient evaluation tool for future research in multilingual sentence embeddings.</b> You can find the scripts to evaluate popular multilingual sentence embeddings in [eval_scripts/test_*.sh](./eval_scripts)
+<b>The primary purpose of this repo is to establish a standardized evaluation protocol and provide a convenient evaluation tool for future research in multilingual sentence embeddings.</b> You can find the scripts to evaluate popular multilingual sentence embeddings in [eval_scripts/test_*.sh](./eval_scripts)

 You can evaluate any `transformers`-based pre-trained models (on Huggingface) using the evaluation code.
 For example,
 ```bash